 - Conform with the practices taught in CAN-Bike, Streetwise and other bicycle safety courses.

-These proposed changes will include:
+These proposed changes include:

 - Change of name of the act, as it applies to all modes, not just motor vehicles

-- Specify minimum passing distances,
+- Specify minimum passing distance of 1.5m

 - Legal definitions of bicycle lanes and separated cycling facilities